 There are number of considerations you might use to determine what’s the best shape for your new, backyard swimming pool.
 Some of which you can decide based on your personal preference and others that will be determined based on where you live.
-Below are just a few of the more common influencers that can affect the style and shape of your new pool.
+Below are just a few of the more common influences that can affect the style and shape of your new pool.

 Twenty years ago the trend for pool design was a lagoon style, free-form pool.
 Complete with boulders, flag or ledge stone and large rock waterfalls.
-Today, it’s all about straight lines and minimalistic design features.
+Today, it’s all about straight lines and minimalist design features.

 How Much Room do You Have

-Another trend that has been directed by rising prices is the size of the backyards todays.
+Another trend that has been directed by rising prices is the size of the backyards today.
 Home developers trying to squeeze as many homes into a sub-division as possible has created smaller and smaller spaces for backyards and swimming pools.
 Squeezing in room for a pool, in some cases, has reduced swimming to nothing more than a plunge pool or spool design.

 How Much Will it Cost

 Keeping things simple not only appeals to current designer trends it also has a direct impact on the cost of a pool.
 Minimal features and seating areas has reduced the price of pool construction down to its minimum.

 In order to make pools safer and less intrusive to neighbor’s eyesight, cities and HOAs have begun to restrict the placement of pools and even the features such as decking and water features placement.
 A 5’ boarder in becoming a more common restriction combined with smaller backyards its making your design choices even more limited.

 Features and Uses

 Besides a pool what else would you like to see in your backyard?
 A place for a BBQ, fire pit or a seating area.
 How about a lawn or room for a play structure or an outdoor living space.
 In some pool designs, such as a diving pool, a certain size and length is required to make it diver safe.
 The best tip is to create a list of the features you would like to include in the yard along with your pool shape.